ComputerArchitectureGroupPWr/ThermalSphinx/source/getting_started.rst

 .. note:: The results are in fact oscillations of seven stage ring oscillator
           in one period of 3 kHz clock.

+*******
+Summary
+*******

+This way user have ready example project.
+For more sophisticated usage we attach also documentation to all control files in next section.
+In next revisions we will add also full code documentation to JGenerilo for use to extend it behavior and functionality.